luicfrr/react-native-vision-camera-face-detector/README.md

 ## 📚 Introduction

 `react-native-vision-camera-face-detector` is a React Native library that integrates with the Vision Camera module to provide face detection functionality.
-It allows you to easily detect faces in real-time using the front camera and visualize the detected faces on the screen.
+It allows you to easily detect faces in real-time using device's front and back camera.

 If you like this package please give it a ⭐ on [GitHub](https://github.com/luicfrr/react-native-vision-camera-face-detector).

 ## 🏗️ Features

-- Real-time face detection using front camera
+- Real-time face detection using front and back camera
-- Integration with Vision Camera library
-- Adjustable face visualization with customizable styles
+- Adjustable face detection settings
-- Optional native side auto scaling for face bounds, contour and landmarks
+- Optional native side face bounds, contour and landmarks auto scaling
 - Can be combined with [Skia Frame Processor](https://react-native-vision-camera.com/docs/guides/skia-frame-processors)

 ## 🧰 Installation